Dr Jitendra dispatches second consignment of COVID material for his constituency

-NEW DELHI: Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today despatched the second consignment COVID related material for his Lok Sabha constituency of Udhampur-Kathua-Doda.
+NEW DELHI, May 15 : Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today despatched the second consignment of COVID related material for his Lok Sabha constituency of Udhampur-Kathua-Doda.

 While sending off the carriage carrying separate kits, Dr Jitendra Singh disclosed that among the various items included are 80,000 Face Masks and nearly 1,000 packs of Hand sanitisers, besides a wide range of accessories and articles for use in COVID pandemic.
 He recalled that the first consignment of similar material was dispatched by him on the same day when he had tested COVID negative after undergoing hospitalization for symptomatic infection.